Cboennec/Microgrid_Genesys/README.md

   - Rule based (RBC)
   - Open Loop Feedback Control (OLFC) - OLFC with a single scenario is equivalent to MPC...

- # Scenario generation and reduction methods
+ ## Scenarios generation and reduction methods
 - Generation
   - Anticipative
   - Markov